MalikSh96/WordPress/wp-content/themes/learningWordPress/README.md

 By default WordPress treats widget areas as a giant unordered list.

 # Functions.php
-Whenever we are enabling a feature or making something dynamic we will use this file, function.php.
+Whenever we are enabling a feature or making something dynamic we will use this file, `function.php`.

 # WP_Query
 Learning to take control f what is being fed to "the loop", loop through any set of posts at any time in any theme file.